tinnlab/CSIE/README.md

 # CSIE

-This repo contains the source code and scripts for reproducing the results reported in our paper "CSIE: Cancer Subtyping via Inference and Ensemble"
+This repo contains the source code and scripts for reproducing the results reported in our paper "CSIE: Cancer Subtyping via Inference and Ensemble".
 Please follow the below instructions:

 ## 1. Requirements